CALENDAR: Today's legislative schedule

-The calendar of public events of the 92nd General Assem-bly for today, the 52nd day of the 2019 regular session.
+The calendar of public events of the 92nd General Assembly for today, the 53rd day of the 2019 regular session.

 COMMITTEES

-10 minutes after adjournment of the House, House State Agencies and Governmental Affairs Committee, Room 151.

-10 minutes after adjournment of the Senate, Senate State Agencies and Governmental Affairs Committee, Old Supreme Court chamber.
+10 a.m.
+Senate State Agencies and Governmental Affairs Committee, Old Supreme Court chamber.
+1 p.m.
+House Management Committee, fourth-floor conference room.

-15 minutes after adjournment of the Senate, Senate Transportation, Technology and Legislative Affairs Committee, Room 207.

 SENATE